Two Weeks: Jan. 6-19, 2019

-A new administration and seemingly a new era in American politics are presenting the US profound challenges to established approaches to education, journalism, politics, diplomacy and even science.
-This program brings together leading journalists, analysts, diplomats, and educators to examine the historical significance of the times and to explore what is new, what is ephemeral, and what is lasting.
+A seemingly new era in American politics and international relations is presenting the U.S. profound challenges to established approaches to education, business, journalism, politics, diplomacy and even science.
+This program brings together leading journalists, analysts, diplomats, and educators to examine the significance of the times and to explore what is new, what is ephemeral, and what is lasting.
 Informed speakers, visits to Washington institutions, and diverse student participation will make this a unique experiential learning opportunity for tomorrow’s leaders.

 The Osgood Center for International Studies invites your institution to participate in an academic seminar that past participants have said has transformed their views of our nation’s most important issues, inspired them to follow in the footsteps of leaders they admire, and dedicate themselves to an action-oriented future in society.

-What is unique about this program is that the Osgood Center will consult with faculty attending the program with their students in order to cover preferred topics and arrange site visits that fit their academic focus.
-Whether this involves an emphasis on politics, domestic policy, foreign policy, the role of the media and interest groups, various public policy issues or even the arts and humanities, we often can arrange appropriate activities to suit your preferences.
+What is unique about this program is that the Osgood Center consults with faculty attending the program with their students in order to cover preferred topics and may help arrange site visits that fit their academic focus.
+Whether this involves an emphasis on politics, domestic policy, foreign policy, the role of the media and interest groups, various public policy issues or even the arts and humanities or sciences, we often can arrange appropriate activities to suit your preferences.
 This is YOUR program, one that we develop with your input.
 We keep the size of the program manageable so most students are able to ask their questions and interact with the speakers.
 Staff are easy accessible and students are able to interact more with those from other institutions.

 Here are the program options and details: